erithobra/React-introduction-Homework/README.md

 3. Import the `Book` component in the `App.js` file, and render it in the App component's JSX.

-4. Hardcode the entirety of the JSX and CSS for the Book component to render a page that looks something like this: (Feel free to pick your own book)

 ![Solution for Project](mock-up.png)

-5. Create a `book` object in the `App` component that has the following properties:
+4. Create a `book` object in the `App` component that has the following properties:

     *   `title`
     *   `author`
     *   `author_image_url`
     *   `description`

-6. Pass the `book` object properties into the `<Book />` element as props.
+5. Pass the `book` object properties into the `<Book />` element as props.

-7. In the `components/Book.js` file, use the props that were passed down to the component to render the data into the JSX.
+6. In the `components/Book.js` file, use the props that were passed down to the component to render the data into the JSX.

-8. Create another `<Book />` element in the App's render() method, with information about another book passed as props.
+7. Create another `book` object and pass its informations as props to the `<Book />` component in the App's render() method.

+8. Style your book app, don't forget to use `className` instead of `class`.
+Your CSS styles goes into App.css.